durability-labs/archivist-docs/README.md

-# Codex documentation
+# Archivist documentation

- Welcome to Codex documentation.
+ Welcome to Archivist documentation.

- Codex is a decentralised data storage platform that provides exceptionally strong censorship resistance and durability guarantees.
+ Archivist is a decentralised data storage platform that provides exceptionally strong censorship resistance and durability guarantees.

 ## Run and build